AlecRust/jQuery-Tabs/README.md

     // Is the script active?
 Useful for applying display: none in
     // an accessible manner
 	activeClass: 'js-tabs-active',

+	// Called every time a tab changes.
+Passes the current selected nav
+	// and the current showing item
+	onShow: function(currentNav, currentItem) {

+	},

     // Which tab to start open
 	activeTab: 0,